romankierzkowski/langner/README.md

 ### Execution Order ###

-The strategy is evaluated in the cycles.
+The strategy is **evaluated in the cycles**.
 Each cycle the rules are evaluated against object from current state of the GOS.
 The rules are evaluated in the order of definition.
 The same refares to the conditions in the rule.
 Each cycle brings GOS from one state to another. **The actions from one cycle cannot affect conditions from the same cycle.** If all of the rule condition are fulfilled the rule actions are sheaduled to execution. **The actions are executed after all rules has been evaluated.**

 ```python
 from langner import build